 One day we faced a problem.
-In January 2019, we were supposed to launch a new version of an SaaS solution, or more accurately PaaS, i.e. platform-as-a-service, but the work schedule for our clients did not allow the project to be carried out by our programmers.
-We were aware of this in November 2018, which was 2-3 months before the launch date of the internet platform.
+In January 2019, we were supposed to launch a new version of a SaaS solution, or more accurately, PaaS, i.e., platform-as-a-service, but the work schedule for our clients did not allow the project to be carried out by our programmers.
+We became aware of this in November 2018, 2-3 months before the launch date of the online platform.

-The new version of the product was supposed to allow us to at least double our revenues, because it was thoroughly tested and tailored to the needs of its customers.
+The new version of the product was supposed to allow us to double our revenues because it was thoroughly tested and tailored to the needs of its customers.

-We could potentially start recruiting for a team, but we've noticed some disadvantages:
+We could potentially start recruiting members for a team, but we've noticed some disadvantages:

-- Recruitment not only takes time, but costs, and does not guarantee success.
+- Recruitment takes time and costs and does not guarantee success.

-We also decided the conclusions drawn should also be implemented in our company, when we offer programming services to our clients.
+We also decided that the obtained conclusions should be implemented in our company when we'll be the ones offering programming services to our clients.

-Currently, two methods of billing for programming work are commonly used in the market.
+Currently, two billing methods for programming work are commonly used in the market.

-- Fixed price, i.e. settlement with an IT company at a price fixed in advance for completing part or all of the order;
+- Fixed price, i.e., settlement with an IT company with a price established in advance for completing a part or an entire project

-- Time and materials, i.e. settlement with an IT company according to the number of hours actually worked and the materials used.
+- Time and materials, i.e., settlement with an IT company according to the actual number of hours spent on work and the materials used.

-In order for the transaction to take place, two extreme points of view must be reconciled - the client’s and the contractor’s.
+For the transaction to take place, two extreme points of view must be reconciled — that of a client and the contractor.

-The customer's point of view on time: we have paid a predetermined price since the Phoenicians.
-Why should I pay for time worked?
+The customer's point of view: I have been paying a predetermined price since the beginning.
+Why should I pay for the working hours?
 From the client's point of view, this is a risk.
 Developers can enter any number and any amount into the hourly report.

 What is the IT company's point of view?
-The program made to order is not a closed product.
-This is not a car, home or kitchen kettle.
-The program can be changed, updated or developed at any time.
-During work, clients sometimes even change assumptions, and sometimes the sense of the created application.
+The commissioned software is not a closed product.
+This is not a car, home, or kettle.
+The software can be changed, updated, or further developed anytime.
+During work, clients sometimes even change assumptions and sometimes the purpose of the created application.

-How about our project?
-In most cases, fixed price settlement is more favorable for the client in terms of price.
+How did the situation look in the case of our project?
+In most cases, the fixed price billing model is more favorable for the client in terms of price.
 But it requires a lot of work on the IT specification.
 At the same time, both parties benefit greatly from its development.
-Therefore, while working on our SaaS, we put the main emphasis on preparing as detailed specifications as possible to reduce the programming costs of an external company as much as possible.
+Therefore, while working on our SaaS, we emphasized preparing a detailed specification to reduce the programming costs of an external company as much as possible.

 How do you make both parties agree to cooperate for a fixed price?
-Determine exactly what the internet application should be as a result of software company work – develop the technical specification of the program.
+Precisely determine what the web application should look like as a result of the web development company work – develop the technical specification of the software.

 The client gains:

-- Confidence that they’ll will get what they want;
+- Confidence that they will get what they want

 - A tool for controlling and accounting for the contractor's work.